 For centuries, the coolest underwater discoveries have captivated both scuba divers and surface dwellers alike.

-Firstly, it could be the mystery surrounding these once-in-a-lifetime finds that makes them so popular and interesting.
-Secondly, questions about these unique items likely come up, like how long have they been submerged?
+Initially, it’s the mystery surrounding these once-in-a-lifetime finds that makes them so popular and interesting.
+Then, questions about these unique items come up, like how long have they been submerged?
 How did they get there?
 Who lost them?

-Whatever the reason, many of the most intriguing underwater finds have been made by scuba divers.
-With eyes trained to look for distinct shapes and patterns, it’s no wonder that divers often can spot cool finds and treasures that have been long-forgotten in the sea.
-Now, here are some of our favorites.
+Many of the coolest underwater finds have been made by scuba divers.
+With eyes trained to look for distinct shapes and patterns, it’s no wonder that divers often can spot treasures long-forgotten in the sea.
+Here are some of our favorites.

 Imagine finding a 900-year-old sword while enjoying a casual dive.

-That’s exactly what happened to Shlomi Katzin in Oct.
-2021.
+That’s exactly what happened to Shlomi Katzin in October 2021.
 He lives in the city of Atlit, Israel.
 While scuba diving off the coast, Katzin discovered several ancient artifacts in the seabed.
-The most interesting was a very old knight’s sword.
-First off, it was 3-feet long.
+The most interesting was a very old knight’s sword, which was three-feet (one-meter) long.
 Moreover, it was perfectly preserved and covered in marine organisms.

 “The sword, which has been preserved in perfect condition, is a beautiful and rare find and evidently belonged to a Crusader knight,” Israel Antiquities Authority’s Robbery Prevention Unit Inspector Nir Distelfeld told the Jerusalem Post.
 “It was found encrusted with marine organisms but is apparently made of iron.
 It is exciting to encounter such a personal object, taking you 900 years back in time to a different era, with knights, armor and swords.”